cozy/cozy-stack/docs/konnectors-workflow.md

 ### Doctypes

-`io.cozy.konnectors` gives their desired data for an account
+`io.cozy.konnectors` gives their desiderata for an account

 ```json
 {